|Written by Liz McDermott

 California’s Harassment Assembly Bill 1825, which California Governor Arnold Schwarzenegger signed on September 30, 2004, is a California state law that requires employers to provide sexual harassment training and education in the workplace.
 The law established that all California businesses with 50 or more full-time, part-time, temporary employees or contractors residing in California would be required to provide training in sexual harassment to supervisory employees every two years.
 AB 1825 went into effect on August 17, 2007, under the Fair Employment and Housing Act.

 On October 15th, 2017, SB-396 California State requirements were updated to include training covering discrimination against gender expression, sexual orientation, and gender identity.

 Sexual Harassment Training California SB 1343

-California's SB 1343 law was passed in 2018 expanding sexual-harassment prevention training requirements and affecting many more organizations.requiring employers with five or more employees to provide non-supervisory employees with one hour of sexual harassment training every two years, in addition to the two hours of supervisory training already in place.
+California's SB 1343 law was passed in 2018, expanding sexual harassment prevention training requirements and affecting many more organizations.
+It requires employers with five or more employees to provide non-supervisory employees with one hour of sexual harassment training every two years in addition to the two hours of supervisory training already in place.

 California Sexual Harassment Training Requirements Today